opencybersecurityalliance/kestrel-lang/docs/language/commands.rst

 GET
 ---

-The command ``GET`` is a *retrieval* hunt step to match a STIX pattern against a pool of entities and return a list of homogeneous entities (a subset of entities in the pool satisfying the pattern).
+The command ``GET`` is a *retrieval* hunt step to match a Extended Centered Graph Pattern (ECGP) defined in :doc:`ecgp` against a pool of entities and return a list of homogeneous entities (a subset of entities in the pool satisfying the pattern).

 Syntax
 ^^^^^^

 ::

-    returned_variable = GET returned_entity_type FROM entity_pool WHERE ecgp [time_range]
+    returned_variable = GET returned_entity_type [FROM entity_pool] WHERE ecgp [time_range]

 - The ``returned_entity_type`` is specified right after the keyword ``GET``.

 - The ``entity_pool`` is the pool of entities from which to retrieve data:

-    - The pool can be a data source, for example, a data lake where monitored logs are stored, an EDR, a firewall, an IDS, a proxy server, or a SIEM system.
-In this case, the user needs to know the identifier of the data source (more in :doc:`interface`).
-For example:
+    - The pool can be a data source, which has different types of :ref:`entities<language/tac:Entity>` in the :ref:`records<language/tac:Record>` yielded/stored in that data source.
+      For example, a data source could be a data lake where monitored logs are stored, an EDR, a firewall, an IDS, a proxy server, or a SIEM system.
+      ``entity_pool`` is the identifier of the data source (defined in :doc:`interface`), e.g.:

         - ``stixshifter://host101``: EDR on host 101 via
           :doc:`../source/kestrel_datasource_stixshifter.interface`.
         - ``https://a.com/b.json``: sealed telemetry data in a STIX bundle.

-    - The pool can also be an existing Kestrel variable.
-In this case, just use the variable name.
+    - The pool can also be an existing Kestrel variable (all entities of the same type in that variable).
+In this case, ``entity_pool`` is the variable name.

+    - In general, the ``FROM`` clause is required for a ``GET`` command.
+There is one exception: the Kestrel runtime remembers the last data source used in a ``GET`` command in a hunting session.
+If there already are ``GET`` commands with data source (not variable) as ``entity_pool`` executed in the session, and the user wants to write a new ``GET`` command with the same data source, the ``FROM`` clause can be omitted (see examples in the next subsection).
+Note if the front-end allows out-of-order execution, e.g., executing the first cell after the second cell in Jupyter Notebook, Kestrel runtime will treat the ``GET`` command in the first (not the second) cell as the last ``GET`` command in this session.

 - The ``ecgp`` in the ``WHERE`` clause describe the returned entities.
 Check out :doc:`ecgp` to learn ECGP and how to write a pattern.

 - The ``time_range`` is described in :ref:`language/ecgp:Time Range` with both absolute and relative time range syntax avaliable.
-If no ``time_range`` is specified, and no referred variable in the ECGP (no time range to be inferred by Kestel), the default time range of a STIX-shifter connector (last five minutes) will be added by STIX-shifter if the :doc:`../source/kestrel_datasource_stixshifter.interface` is used.

-- Syntax sugar: If the entity pool in ``GET`` is a data source and it is the same as the data source used in a previous ``GET`` command, the ``FROM`` clause can be omitted.
-Kestrel runtime completes the ``FROM`` clause for a ``GET`` command (if it is omitted) using the last *data source* in the execution.
-The variable entity pool is not used.
-See an example (the last one) below.
+This is optional, and Kestrel will try to specify a time range for the pattern with the following order (smaller number means higher priority):

+    #.
+User-specified time range using the :ref:`language/ecgp:Time Range`
+       syntax if provided.

+    #.
+Time range from Kestrel variables in ECGP if exist.

+    #.
+STIX-shifter connector default time range, e.g., last five minutes, if
+       the :doc:`../source/kestrel_datasource_stixshifter.interface` is used.

+    #.
+No time range specified for the generated query to a data source.

 Examples
 ^^^^^^^^